B.A. (English) Toronto, M.A. (Journalism) Western Ontario, PhD (Religious Studies) Natal, South Africa

 Joyce was a Rotary International Foundation Ambassadorial Scholar representing a Canadian/American district while at the University of Natal in 1994.
 Apart from giving her a permanent appreciation for South Africans, media and democracy, her work investigating the coverage of religion surrounding the election of Nelson Mandela resulted in her PhD: “Reporting Religion in a New South Africa.”
 She turned her attention to Canadian media shortly after, including a study of national news as a Rockefeller Research Fellow at the University of Toronto’s Centre for the Study of Religion in 1998-1999.
 She has also received SSHRC-funding for a study of perceptions of religious representation in Canadian news media.

-Joyce has been a director of the Canadian Journalists for Free Expression and was a research director for and a founding member of the Centre for Faith and the Media.
-She hosted the 7th International Conference on Media, Religion and Culture at Ryerson in August of 2010, and continues to serve as a director of the International Society for Media, Religion and Culture.
+Joyce has been a director of the Canadian Journalists for Free Expression and the International Society for Media, Religion and Culture.
+She hosted the 7th International Conference on Media, Religion and Culture at Ryerson in August of 2010.
+Her next project will be learning how to read Spanish knitting patterns.

 Representation of religion in news media, quantitative and qualitative content analysis, online journalism, South African media, creative problem solving and design pedagogy